JessKaria/project-4/README.md

 ![here](https://github.com/JessKaria/project-4/blob/main/image/8.png?raw=true)

 ## Dashboard
-After logging in the user lands on a dashboard which renders information on how many events are on the platform amongst other things.
+After logging in the user lands on a dashboard which renders information on how many events are on the platform among other things.

 ![here](https://github.com/JessKaria/project-4/blob/main/image/9.png?raw=true)

 ## Messaging

-On the dashboard, I am executing an axios fetch request then mapping over the events.
+On the dashboard, I am executing an Axios fetch request then mapping over the events.
 A user can then click through to an event detail page where they can initiate a chat or create a chat with the user that created that event.

 When the page loads, I am running several fetch requests to render the data for that event on the page, but also checking the conversation table to see if a 'chat' between the two users exists.